ropensci/roweb3/content/blog/2024-08-20-my-experience-with-long-term-maintenance-of-an-r-package/index.en.Rmd

 - Providing some level of user and contributor support.
 - When desired, refactoring code or adding new functionality.

 Without maintenance efforts a package is at risk of losing its value.
 Yet, maintaining a package for years or even decades can be challenging as it is time consuming.
 Therefore, it is important for any package maintainer to adopt a strategy for sustaining the maintenance effort.
 In this blog post I share my own experience with a variety of strategies that I have explored myself.
-For readability I have categorised them into:
+For readability I have categorized them into:

 - Funding: Ways to pay for maintenance time.
 - Community: Ways to involve others.